Here at Angel Publishing, we don’t tell you what to think. But we do pay attention to what the market thinks — and we tell you how to profit from it.

 It’s not a massive business.
 SolarEdge has a market cap under $2 billion.
 But the firm does solar power inversion better than anyone else.
 It held almost half of the global market share for inverters at the end of 2017, and it’s rapidly growing its monitoring and optimization businesses.

-The firm grew EPS by an impressive 55.74% last year on a 42.04% increase in revenue.
+The firm increased revenue by an impressive 39.26%.
 And more than half of that revenue came from within the United States.
 Between its non-panel core business and its domestic focus, SolarEdge is another firm that should make it through this solar panel trade war unscathed.

 Buy SolarEdge (NASDAQ: SEDG) up to $50.
 The risk level is “Medium-High.”